Last updated on May 2, 2023.

-“Over fifty chemical byproducts are released during the manufacturing of polystyrene, contaminating the air, water and communities that live near these facilities.” –Children’s Environmental Health Network
+“Over fifty chemical byproducts are released during the manufacturing of polystyrene, contaminating the air, water and communities that live near these facilities.” –Children’s Environmental Health Network8

 What You Can Do

 Polystyrene is toxic to human health.
-When ordering take-out, ask the restaurant if they use “Styrofoam” or polystyrene containers, and if they do, you can either ask if they have an alternative type of container or decide to order from somewhere else.
+When ordering take-out, ask the restaurant if they use “Styrofoam” or polystyrene containers.
+If they do, you can ask if they have an alternative type of container or you can decide to order from somewhere else.
 When bringing leftovers home from a restaurant, keep a glass or metal container in your car specifically for such occasions.
 Bring your own reusable coffee mug to coffee shops.
-As I mentioned at the beginning of my post, please try to avoid eating food in polystyrene, and definitely stop reheating your food in polystyrene containers in the microwave.
+As I mentioned at the beginning of my article, try to avoid eating food in polystyrene, and definitely stop reheating your food in polystyrene containers in the microwave.